Skip to Content

 Structure

 Less porous material (like grass clippings) loses its structure more quickly than highly absorbent material.
 Even if a composting mixture contains all of the necessary ingredients, it may not be able to support rapid composting without the proper structure.
-Compost particle size must strike a balance between porosity, surface area, and structural enhancement.
+Compost particle size must balance porosity, surface area, and structural enhancement.

 Compost Mixtures Design

 Natural decomposition occurs in any pile of waste material even if the C:N ratio, moisture content, and aeration are outside the recommended limits for composting.
-Generally, however, decomposition proceeds too slow to be readily noticeable and generates putrid odors.
+Generally, however, decomposition proceeds too slowly to be readily noticeable and generates putrid odors.

 Composting is a directed effort to maximize the rate of natural decomposition, reduce odors’ production, and destroy pathogens, weed seeds, and fly larvae.
-The compost mix must be designed to optimize conditions within the pile in terms of nutrition, oxygen and moisture content, and pH and temperature levels so that a high rate of microbial activity is achieved
+The compost mix must be designed to optimize conditions within the pile in terms of nutrition, oxygen and moisture content, and pH and temperature levels so that a high rate of microbial activity is achieved.

 Compost Mix Components